claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 - What I've done is go into system preferences and set up a hot key - if you click the right hand alt / option key, that'll do it.
 It's a toggle, so you can press again to retore things to how they were.
 - System Preferences => Mission Control => Show Desktop - select "Right Option"

+### When dock / system tray moves to another monitor

+- If you drag the mouse to the bottom of a screen and keep dragging, the dock will move to that screen.
+- Go to the screen you want the dock on, drag the mouse to the bottom of the screen and keep dragging.
+The dock will come back.

 ### Take screenshot and copy straight to clipboard

 - Cmd + Ctrl + Shift + 4